TheYahya/thewhite/README.md

 - [ ] Added fully english support and ltr.
 - [x] Clean up the fonts mess!
 - [ ] Make header & footer links dynamics.
-- [ ] Add some fancy style to theme setting in wordpress panel.
+- [ ] Add some fancy style to theme settings in wordpress panel.
 - [ ] to be continue ...

 ## Contributors